alexxtomas/change_ssh_key/README.md

-# What is the purpose of this script?

 This script is designed to automate the process of switching between different SSH keys for **GitHub** accounts on your macOS machine.
 It simplifies the process of managing multiple SSH keys by providing a single command to switch between them.